openshift/origin/HACKING.md

 If you are not updating packages you should not need godep installed.

+## Cherry-picking an upstream commit into Origin

+You can use `hack/cherry-pick.sh` to generate patches for Origin from upstream commits.
+To use this command, be sure to setup remote branches like https://gist.github.com/piscisaureus/3342247 so that `git show origin/pr/<number>` displays information about your branch after a `git fetch`.
+You must also have the Kubernetes repository checked out in your GOPATH (visible as `../../../k8s.io/kubernetes`) and have no modified or uncommited files in either repository.

+To pull an upstream commit, run:

+    $ hack/cherry-pick.sh <pr_number>

+This will attempt to create a patch from the current Kube rebase version in Origin that contains the commits added in the PR.
+If the PR has already been merged to the Kube version, you'll get an error.
+If there are conflicts, you'll have to resolve them in the upstream repo, then hit ENTER to continue.
+The end result will be a single commit in your Origin repo that contains the changes.

+If you want to run without a rebase option, set `NO_REBASE=1` before the command is run.
+You can also specify a commit range directly with:

+    $ hack/cherry-pick.sh origin/master...<some_branch>

+All upstream commits should have a commit message where the first line is:

+    UPSTREAM: <PR number|drop|carry>: <short description>

+`drop` indicates the commit should be removed during the next rebase. `carry` means that the change cannot go into upstream, and we should continue to use it during the next rebase.

 ## Updating Kubernetes from upstream

 There are a few steps involved in rebasing Origin to a new version of Kubernetes.
 We need to make sure